otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/05-relationships.md

 ### Institution Controller

-In the `controllers` directory, open the `institution.mjs` file and update the `getInstitutions` function to include the `departments` field.
+In the `controllers` directory, open the `institution.js` file and update the `getInstitutions` function to include the `departments` field.

 ```js
 // Note: Some code has been omitted for brevity